ActiveInferenceInstitute/GEN24/GEN-24/Inputs_and_Outputs/Pro-Introduction_Letter/introduction_letter_Hipolito_and_Friston.md

             "imagi_nation_university": "IMAGI-NATION {Uni} is a free, open university focused on creating a fairer world through five key course areas."
         }

-Refer to the above information as needed to complete the letter, write it professionally from Bancroft who works at AIME now:
+Refer to the above information as needed to complete the letter, write it professionally from Shyaka who works at AIME now: